wackomedia/Simstarr-Relay-Control/README.md

 <img width="250" height="250" alt="image" src="https://github.com/user-attachments/assets/2b448c9e-16e8-4b8c-9c03-5e808d2e6fca" />

-It's important to bridge the R20 jumper so the relays get power from the usb port, also note it does not come with a USB cable.
+It's important to bridge the R20 jumper so the relays get power from the usb port, also note it does not come with a USB cable, ordering that at the same time is recommended.